DCPUTeam/DCPUToolchain/docs/sources/modules/debugger.rst

         Registers the specified `handler` to fire every time the `type` event fires.
-Built-in events are "precycle", "postcycle", "write", "break", "step", "next", "run" and "continue.
+Built-in events are "precycle", "postcycle", "write", "break", "step", "next", "run",
+        "continue" and "interrupt".
 Hooks are registered in a case-insensitive manner.
 You can fire events using the `raise` method of the state object that is passed to handlers.

         .. note::
             At this time you can only have one function registered